cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    Worker
       Workers are typically long-running background programs that can be used to execute tasks.
-      Each instance of a worker runs either in its own YARN container (CDAP distributed mode) or a single thread (CDAP standalone or in-memory mode) and the number of instances may be updated via RESTful APIs or the CLI.
+      Each instance of a worker runs either in its own YARN container (Distributed CDAP mode) or a single thread (Standalone CDAP or in-memory mode) and the number of instances may be updated via RESTful APIs or the CLI.
 Datasets can be accessed from inside workers.

    Data Abstraction